jaysonvirissimo/great-books/README.md

 # Great Books
+> The greatest university of all is a collection of books.

+> -- Thomas Carlyle

 According to Wikipedia,
 "The great books are those books that are thought to constitute an essential foundation in the literature of Western culture.
 Specified sets of great books typically range from 100–150, though they differ according to purpose and context.